 5. Another passage in the Bible that talks about the problem of sin is Romans 3:9–11.
 What does this passage say about you?

 The passage states that no one is righteous, not even one person.
 Even if a person’s sin is not obvious or visible, we know from this scripture they have sinned and will experience the consequences of eternal separation from God.

 6. What are some of the consequences of sin?

-7. Are you a “Pretty Good Person?”
-Many times we consider ourselves to be “a pretty good person” because we compare ourselves to the people around us rather to God’s perfect standard, but it is important for us each to realize just how far we fall from God’s standard.
+*7. Are you a “Pretty Good Person?”
+Many times we consider ourselves to be “a pretty good person” because we compare ourselves to the people around us rather than to God’s perfect standard, but it is important for each of us to realize just how far we fall from God’s standard.
 Let’s take just a few of the 10 commandments and see how you do…

 Have everyone fill out their card quietly on their own.
 Leaders, be sure to fill one of these out for yourself too.
 Please be aware that question number 8 will help your students better define “Murderer” and “Adulterer” and they might need to adjust their report cards after that question.
 The hope is to have them fill the card out first and think they did pretty well, but after question 8, we hope that they will be even more aware of their sin.

 NOTE : This could be perceived as an offensive activity to some, so be sensitive to that, and if you feel like your group will not go for this activity, just fill a card out for yourself and talk them through why you are checking the boxes that you are checking.
 As they realize that you don’t measure up to God’s perfection, they will recognize that they don’t either.
 The purpose of this exercise is not to shame them, but to help them feel the weight of their own sin.
 Their awareness of how sinful they are will help them better appreciate their need for God and his grace.

 *SIN REPORT CARD